Information Security Group

-Founded in 1990, the Information Security Group (ISG) is one of the oldest academic departments focusing on Information Security and Cyber Security.
+The Information Security Group (ISG) is one of the oldest academic departments focusing on Information Security and Cyber Security.
 It is part of the Engineering, Physical Sciences and Mathematics School (EPMS) at Royal Holloway, University of London.
 It has around 25 established academic posts, 7 visiting Professors or Fellows and over 90 research students.
 The Founder Director of the ISG was the late Professor Fred Piper, and the current director is Professor Lizzie Coles-Kemp.
 Previous directors include Professors Peter Komisarczuk, Keith Martin, Keith Mayes, Chris Mitchell and Peter Wild.

 Royal Holloway's Founder's Building, where the ISG Smart Card and IoT Security Centre (SCC) was located.